Trademark Registration in Switzerland country-flag-CH

 Once approved, your trademark proceeds to registration and you receive your official digital certificate (in Switzerland, only electronic certificates are issued).
 The Swiss trademarks office examines your application on formal and absolute grounds but does not check for identical or confusingly similar earlier trademarks.
 Once the mark is registered, it is published for opposition for 3 months, during which third parties may file oppositions.

-After registration, your Swiss trademark is valid for ten (10) years from the application date and can be renewed indefinitely in further ten-year periods.
+After registration, your Swiss trademark is valid for 10 years from the application date and can be renewed indefinitely in further ten-year periods.
 Renewal may be requested up to 12 months before the expiry date, and also during a 6-month grace period after expiration, in which case additional late renewal fees apply.

 There are also specific rules on use in Switzerland: for example, the Alcohol Act restricts how trademarks for spirits can be used in advertising and on non-spirit goods, and the Swiss office prohibits the use of Swiss emblems of sovereignty (such as the Swiss cross and cantonal coats of arms) in trademarks for goods, although they may be allowed for service marks.